Eric Hobsbawm: Reception

-Reviewing Hobsbawm's 2011 How to Change the World in The Wall Street Journal, Michael C. Moynihan argued: Reviewing the same book, Francis Wheen argued in a similar vein: "When writing about how the anti-fascist campaigns of the 1930s brought new recruits to the communist cause, he cannot even bring himself to mention the Hitler-Stalin pact, referring only to 'temporary episodes such as 1939–41'.
-The Soviet invasion of Hungary and the crushing of the Prague Spring are skipped over."
-An alternative conservative assessment of Hobsbawm came from Matthew Walther in National Review.
-While critical of Hobsbawm for his communist sympathies and his purported views about Israel, Walther wrote that "There is no denying his [Hobsbawm's] intelligence and erudition" and concluded that "if Hobsbawm is read 50 or 100 years from now, it will probably be despite rather than because of his politics."

-In 2008, the historian Tony Judt summed up Hobsbawm's career thus: "Eric J. Hobsbawm was a brilliant historian in the great English tradition of narrative history.
-On everything he touched he wrote much better, had usually read much more, and had a broader and subtler understanding than his more fashionable emulators.
-If he had not been a lifelong Communist he would be remembered simply as one of the great historians of the 20th century".

 Personal life

-Hobsbawm's friend, historian Donald Sassoon, wrote that: "Hobsbawm was not a Jewish historian; he was an historian who happened to be Jewish."
+One of Hobsbawm's friends, historian Donald Sassoon, wrote: "Hobsbawm was not a Jewish historian; he was an historian who happened to be Jewish".
 His first marriage was to Muriel Seaman in 1943.
 They divorced in 1951.
-His second marriage was to Marlene Schwarz, with whom he had two children, Julia Hobsbawm and Andy Hobsbawm.
-He had an out-of-wedlock son, Joshua Bennathan, who died in November 2014.
+His second marriage was to Marlene Schwarz (in 1962), with whom he had two children, Julia Hobsbawm and Andy Hobsbawm.
+He had an out-of-wedlock son, Joshua Bennathan, who was born in 1958 and died in November 2014.

 Death

-Hobsbawm died from complications of pneumonia and leukemia at the Royal Free Hospital in London on 1 October 2012, aged 95.
-His daughter, Julia, said "He'd been quietly fighting leukemia for a number of years without fuss or fanfare.
+Hobsbawm died from complications of pneumonia and leukaemia at the Royal Free Hospital in London on 1 October 2012, aged 95.
+His daughter, Julia, said: "He'd been quietly fighting leukaemia for a number of years without fuss or fanfare.
 Right up until the end he was keeping up what he did best, he was keeping up with current affairs, there was a stack of newspapers by his bed".

 Following Hobsbawm's death reactions included praise for his "sheer academic productivity and prowess" and "tough reasoning" in The Guardian.
 Reacting to news of Hobsbawm's death, Ed Miliband called him "an extraordinary historian, a man passionate about his politics ...
 He brought history out of the ivory tower and into people's lives".

 He was cremated at Golders Green Crematorium and his ashes were interred in Highgate Cemetery, very close to Karl Marx.
 A memorial service for Hobsbawm was held at the New School in October 2013.